lim-zhiyu/Excursion/README.md

-# About
+# Excursion
-A Codecademy project for learning semantic HTML and CSS.
-The webpage is available at: https://lim-zhiyu.github.io/excursion
+## Description
+The homepage of a fictional mobile app.
+The website is available [here](https://lim-zhiyu.github.io/Excursion).